I-Al-Istannen/Lighthouse/README.md

       # Registry authentication is stored in the docker config.
       # Mount through whatever config file you need.
       - /root/.docker/config.json:/root/.docker/config.json
+      # Persist known image config, so you do not get notified
+      # multiple times for a single image, even if you recreate
+      # the container.
+      - data:/data
     command:
       - "--mention-user-id"
       - "12345678"